Frequently Asked Questions

 What is a cooling-off period?

-In the ACT and NSW a five day statutory cooling off period applies during which the purchaser can pull out of the contract with the minor cost of 0.25% of the purchase price being forfeited.
+In the ACT a five day statutory cooling off period applies during which the purchaser can pull out of the contract with the minor cost of 0.25% of the purchase price being forfeited.
 The cooling off period can be waived through a certificate issued by the purchasers solicitor and this is used in the majority of sales.
 A cooling off period does not apply to properties purchased at auction.

 What is settlement?